-The inclusion criteria in this study inclusion criteria as follows:
+The inclusion criteria in this study inclusion criteria as follows: Just married planning for pregnancy.

-Married female in the age group of 20-30 years, subjects were willing to participate in the whole series of studies.
 Subject exclusion criteria are: pregnant, suffer from severe anemia (Hb level <8 g/dl), smoke, suffer from chronic disease, abnormal menstrual cycle and do a diet program.